M50 Reising: History

 H&R promoted the submachine guns for police and military use, and the Model 60 for security guards.
 After the Japanese attack on Pearl Harbor in December 1941 the US was suddenly in desperate need of thousands of modern automatic weapons.
-Reising's only competitor was the .45 ACP Thompson Model 1928A1 submachine gun.
+Reising's only competitor was the .45 ACP Thompson submachine gun.

-The US Army first tested the Reising in November 1941 at Fort Benning, Georgia, and that found several parts failed due to poor construction.
+The US Army first tested the Reising in November 1941 at Fort Benning, Georgia.
+During this test, several parts failed due to poor construction.
 Once this was corrected, a second test was made in 1942 at Aberdeen Proving Ground, Maryland.
 In that test, 3,500 rounds were fired, resulting in two malfunctions: one from the ammunition, the other from a bolt malfunction.
-As a result, the Army didn't adopt the Reising, but the Navy and Marines did, due to insufficient supply of Thompsons.
+As a result, the Army did not adopt the Reising, but the Navy and Marines did, due to insufficient supply of Thompsons.

+The Reising submachine gun was innovative for its time.
+In comparison to its main rival, the famous Thompson, it possessed similar firepower, better accuracy, excellent balance, a lighter weight, a much lower cost, and greater ease of manufacture.
+Despite these achievements, the poor combat performance of the Reising—contrasted with favorable combat and law enforcement use of the Thompson—mired the weapon in controversy.

 Design

 The Reising was far less costly ($62) compared to the Thompson ($200).
 It was much lighter (seven vs. eleven pounds).
 The Model 55 was also more compact (about twenty-two vs. thirty-three inches in length).